Ramakan-eng/study_buddy_ai_chatbot/README.md

+Nice, you’re thinking the right way for GitHub formatting 👍 Below is your clean, correctly structured README using H1, H2, H3 headings and bold text (**bold**) exactly the way GitHub Markdown expects.

+You can paste this directly into your GitHub README.md.

-## StudyBuddy Legal RAG Chatbot
+Legal RAG Chatbot
 Overview

-CourtListener Integration
-This project is a Legal Retrieval-Augmented Generation (RAG) system designed to answer questions about judicial cases using primary legal sources.
+Legal RAG Chatbot is a Retrieval-Augmented Generation (RAG) system designed to answer questions about judicial cases using primary legal sources.

 The system retrieves case law from the CourtListener API, stores it in a vector database, and uses a controlled LLM pipeline to generate grounded answers.

-The goal of the project is to build a system that answers case-specific questions while minimizing hallucination and ensuring that answers are derived only from the retrieved legal documents.
+The goal of this project is to build a system that answers case-specific legal questions while minimizing hallucination, ensuring responses are derived only from retrieved legal documents.

-The system follows a DB-first retrieval strategy, meaning the application always checks the local vector database before fetching data from external sources.
+The application follows a DB-first retrieval strategy, meaning the system always checks the local vector database before fetching data from external sources.

-This project was developed as part of an AI/ML internship and focuses on building a production-oriented pipeline rather than a prototype chatbot.
+This project was developed as part of an AI/ML internship and focuses on building a production-oriented RAG pipeline.

 Core Features
 Legal RAG Pipeline

-Implements a Retrieval-Augmented Generation workflow where answers are generated using retrieved case law documents instead of relying solely on LLM knowledge.
+Implements a Retrieval-Augmented Generation workflow where answers are generated using retrieved legal case documents instead of relying solely on the LLM’s internal knowledge.

 DB-First Retrieval Strategy

-The system first checks whether the requested case already exists in the vector database.
-If it exists, retrieval happens locally.
-If not, the case is fetched from CourtListener and stored.
+The system first checks whether the requested case exists in the vector database.

+If available → retrieval happens locally

+If not available → the case is fetched from the CourtListener API and stored

 CourtListener Integration

-The application integrates with the CourtListener API to retrieve real judicial opinions, citations, judges, and metadata.
+The system integrates with the CourtListener API to retrieve:

+judicial opinions

+case citations

+judge information

+legal metadata

 Semantic Search

-Case opinions are chunked and stored in ChromaDB with embeddings.
-Queries are matched against these embeddings to retrieve the most relevant parts of a case.
+Legal case opinions are chunked and stored in ChromaDB using embeddings.

+User queries are matched against embeddings to retrieve the most relevant sections of a legal case.

 Query Classification

-The system restricts queries to supported categories such as:
+The system restricts queries to supported legal categories.

+Supported Query Types

-Case brief
+Case Brief

-Rule of law
+Rule of Law

-Legal issue
+Legal Issue

-Case summary
+Case Summary

-Majority reasoning
+Majority Reasoning

-Unsupported queries such as cross-case comparisons or hypothetical questions are rejected.
+Queries such as cross-case comparisons or hypothetical legal scenarios are rejected.

 Deterministic Response via Caching

-To ensure consistent answers for repeated queries, the system implements an in-memory LRU cache.
-If the same case and question are asked again, the stored answer is returned without calling the LLM.
+To ensure consistent responses, the system implements an in-memory LRU cache.

+If the same case + question is asked again, the cached answer is returned without calling the LLM again.

 Safety Validation

-Generated responses are validated against retrieved chunks to ensure answers remain grounded in the source material.
+Generated responses are validated against retrieved document chunks to ensure answers remain grounded in the original legal sources.

 System Architecture

-The application follows a modular architecture separating retrieval, prompting, generation, and safety validation.
+The system follows a modular architecture separating:

-High-level workflow:
+retrieval

+prompting

+answer generation

+safety validation

+High-Level Workflow

 User submits a case question